-PODXT Pro remembers the DEST setting you choose, so you don't have to re-set every time you power up.
-If you change to a different setting when using a different setup, don't forget to change back to your standard setting once you're back to your regular setup.
+The DEST setting you select will be remembered by your PODXT Live, so you don't have to re-set it every time you power up.
+If you change it to a different setting for a special situation you come across, don't forget to change it back again to the setting you normally use once you get back to your standard setup.
+When you plug your headphones into PODXT Live, DEST will be automatically set to STUDIO: DIRECT, giving you the best tone for private jamming.